PTSD From Car Accidents

 Some of these accidents include:

 - Head-on collisions – A head-on collision happens when the fronts of two vehicles collide.
-The vehicles typically move in opposite directions, and an accident occurs when the at-fault vehicle crosses the center double line or median strip, veering over into the opposite travel lane.
+The vehicles typically move in opposite directions, and an accident occurs when the at-fault vehicle crosses the centre double line or median strip, veering over into the opposite travel lane.
 When vehicles move at high speeds, serious injuries and sometimes fatalities can occur.
 The trauma resulting from such a forceful impact may cause the accident victim to experience PTSD symptoms.

 - Rear-end crashes – A rear-end collision happens when the front of a vehicle strikes the back of another vehicle.
-These accidents are common at traffic intersections, where one vehicle is moving too fast—and on busy highways, when traffic slows down too quickly and the rear driver is not ready.
+These accidents are common at traffic intersections, where one vehicle is moving too fast—and on busy highways, when traffic slows down too quickly, and the rear driver is not ready.

 - Sideswipe accidents – A sideswipe collision happens when the sides of two vehicles strike one another while moving in the same direction on a roadway.
 These accidents are common on multilane highways, where a driver is intoxicated or distracted, negligently causing their car to slide over into another travel lane.